lucas-hugdahl/V-Model__SnowNTell/README.md

 	<input :value="firstName" @input="firstName = $event">
 ```

-In short, v-model just passed down a value, listens for an input event, and sets the passed down value equal to the value emitted in the input event.
+In short, v-model just passed down a **value**, listens for an **input** event, and sets the passed down value equal to the value emitted in the input event.